October 2019. American Southwest.

 The Tesla Supercharger network is very easy to use.
 You park and plug in – the car and Supercharger take care of everything else.
 I charged at a Supercharger 17 times during the trip.
 The Excel chart below shows data from each charging session, including miles driven to the charge station, charging time, miles of range added to the battery pack, kWh delivered, and cost.

-As mentioned above I drove an average of ~450 miles per day on the road (range 300 – 580 miles per day).
-The 7 hours 10 minutes of total charging time averages out to 1 hour and 10 minutes of Supercharging per day.
-So on the whole the 70 minutes of charging was broken up in 2 or 3 charging sessions depending on the number of miles I drove that day and where I decided to stop.
+I averaged about 450 miles per day on the road (range 300 – 580 miles per day).
+The 7 hours 10 minutes of total charging time works out to 1 hour and 10 minutes of Supercharging per day.
+The 70 minutes of charging time each day was broken up in 2 or 3 charging sessions depending on the number of miles I drove that day and where I decided to stop.

 I did not optimize the trip to have the lowest number of charging stops, or the quickest charging time – charging speed is faster when you arrive at a Supercharger with less 100 miles of range.
 I chose stops based on places I wanted to see, and in some cases just to check out a Supercharger locations when I didn’t really need a charge.
 Also, I wanted the flexibility to visit something interesting I noticed along the way, or deal with unexpected road closures, etc.

 You never know what might happen on a road trip.
 Case in point: as I approached Flagstaff on Rt.
 40 traffic came to a stand still because a tractor trailer had crashed and dumped it’s load on the highway.
 Eventually police were able to direct traffic around the crash so I got through after a 20 minute delay.
 Accidents like that can always cause delays and detours, so I kept that in mind.
 My lowest range during the trip was 81 miles.
 At three Supercharger stops I arrived with less than 100 miles of range (95, 96, and 81 miles).
 I never worried about range.

 The peak charging power that I noticed was 148 kW in Primm.
 The most miles of range added to the pack in the shortest time was 199 miles in 31 minutes… not coincidentally that was when I arrived at a Supercharger with 81 miles of range.
-I did not try the V3 Supercharger in Las Vegas.
+I did not try any V3 Superchargers.

 My favorite Supercharger stops were Kettleman City (obviously), Flagstaff, and Page.
 I also liked the Blanding Supercharger and several others.
 Some Superchargers are located in hotel parking lots and the hotels welcome Tesla owners to come in, relax, and get some food at their cafes if they want.
 Since I was driving a good number of hours per day, at most stops I plugged in and walked for 15-20 minutes, and then picked up something to eat.

 My least favorite Supercharger: The Holbrook, AZ Supercharger is in a Burger King parking lot and there’s not much else around… and Burger King is not my favorite place to eat.
-But otherwise Holbrook was a good place to stop because of the interesting stretch of Rt.
+But otherwise Holbrook an interesting stretch of Rt.
 66 through town.

 NOTE: Tesla owners have been going on long trips for many years.
 The first owner drove cross country in January 2014 after Tesla completed the first cross-country charging corridor.
 The number of Superchargers has grown significantly since then and Tesla owners have been driving pretty much everywhere.
 For example, one Model 3 owner drove 18,000 miles through 38 states in 38 days to catch a baseball game in every MLB park.
 Another Model 3 owner has been traveling all over the U.S., documenting his travels and sharing his photos from the journey – Check out his stories here.
 And that’s just a small sampling of the many blogs, posts, and stories from owners driving their EVs all over the world.

 FYI: I fully charged our Long Range RWD Model 3 at home to start the trip and got exactly 325 miles (520 km) as advertised – an earlier software update had boosted the range of our Model 3 from 310 to 325 miles.
-At this point our car was 18 months old with 24,600 miles on the odometer, and this was only the third time I had fully charged the car.
-325 miles seems achievable in real world driving.
+At that point our car was 18 months old with 24,600 miles on the odometer, and this was only the third time I had fully charged the car.
+325 miles of actual driving is achievable in moderate / warm weather.
 On my first leg I left home with the 325 miles of range, the temperature was 42 degrees and I used the seat warmer.
 I drove 223 miles to Kettleman City and the car indicated that another 110 miles of range remained in the pack.
 So far I haven’t needed to drive 300 miles between charges: that 223 miles is the furthest I’ve driven between charging sessions.
 But the extra potential range gives you more options, removes the idea of range anxiety, and makes the Model 3 a good car for road tripping.